Barcelona Uncovered: The Architecture, the Attitude, and the Vermouth Bars Nobody Told You About

 Tips:

-The Gothic Quarter (Barri Gòtic): Two Thousand Years of History
+The Gothic Quarter and El Born: Two Thousand Years of Layers

 The Barri Gòtic forms the historic heart of Barcelona, a labyrinth of narrow streets and hidden squares built atop the Roman settlement of Barcino.
-This is where the city began, and layers of history—from Roman walls to medieval palaces to modern street art—cohabit in fascinating density.
+Layers of history—from Roman walls to medieval palaces to modern street art—cohabit in fascinating density.
+But don't mistake the Gothic Quarter for a museum.
+People live here.
+They hang laundry.
+They argue.
+They eat.

 Barcelona Cathedral (Catedral de la Santa Creu i Santa Eulàlia)